BerlinUnited/berlinunited.github.io/docs/guides/coding_guidelines.md

   - Bonus: add a help message, which can be shown via `-h` or `--help` argument
 - add a `README.md` to each python project, which describes what the purpose of the project is and how to use the project
   - recommended: some examples how to use it

-## Git
-- don't use capital letters in branch names, see https://stackoverflow.com/a/38494084/3866740
-- four-eye principle for merging

 ---
 Some code guidelines can be automatically enforced with an .editorconfig file (https://editorconfig.org/) if the used editor or IDE supports this.